maxburkhardt/midnight-net/README.md

 # midnight-net

 This repo contains tools to automatically set up a practice hacking environment.
 It was originally designed for educational hackathons.
+The goal of the Midnight Net is to provide a challenge that is based as much as possible in how real systems are compromised.

 ## Quick Start
 First, you'll need [Terraform](https://www.terraform.io/downloads.html) and